-The war for which task list manager is the best goes on.
-With so many options already there, and so many more options coming up everyday, it is difficult to simply categorise either of them as the best.
-Each has a few features and doesn’t have a few.
-Each has features, which are repetitive.
-At some point of time, all of them seem like bad copies of each other.
+The question on which task list manager between Google Keep vs Evernote vs OneNote is best remains constantly unanswered for many people.
+With so many options already out there, and so many more coming up every day, it is difficult to simply call any of them as the best.
+Each has a few USPs.
+Many have common features.

 #1.
 Platform: